-Coverage for infertility Services is provided, as shown in the Medical Benefit Summary for other office procedures, when a diagnosis of infertility has been established.
+Coverage for infertility Services is provided, as shown in the Medical Benefit Summary for other office procedures.
 Infertility is defined as the inability to become pregnant or the inability to carry a pregnancy to term as evidenced by three consecutive spontaneous miscarriages.